renatosugimoto/renatosugimoto.github.io/_posts/2022-02-07-the-constant-change-may-sound-bad-for-your-career.md

 ![One does not simply become an ios developer in Brazil](/assets/images/ios-developer.jpeg)

 After that, I changed projects a few more times, jumping back and forth between iOS and .Net.
 The more I demonstrated handling both technologies well, the more I had managers requesting me in their projects.
-And I used that to argue for a promotion.
-S**econd career bump, thanks to changing technologies.**
+And I used that to argue for a promotion. **Second career bump, thanks to changing technologies.**

 Not long after that, an opportunity to be transferred to Japan was announced.